afurmanchuk/NextD/README.txt

 /*********************************************************************/
-This repository is meant to be used for the second nextD extraction round.
+This repository is meant to be used for the third nextD extraction round.

 Description of Next-D project and all relevant details on data extraction beyond sql codes and this README file could be found at: https://www.dropbox.com/home/diabetes%20project%20(working%20docs)/Definitions_StudySamples%26Variables?preview=Definitions_Part1-2018-12-06-af.docx